saurabh636/QRandomWalks/README.md

 # QRandomWalks
 Random walks and quantum versions of it.
+Implemented using numpy and qiskit.